Marcus Shelby Big Band with Tiffany Austin and the Freedom Jazz Choir, plus special guests James Newton and Ruth Naomi Floyd

 The process was repeated for three years, with different collaborators and guest singers, and now, for the Healdsburg Jazz Festival’s 20th anniversary, it is happening again.
 The Raven Theater will be the venue for Lift Every Voice and Sing featuring the Marcus Shelby Big Band, the 100-piece Freedom Jazz Choir, and special guests Ruth Naomi Floyd (at right) and James Newton (below left).
 Suffice it to say, the grace and healing force that this concert will provide is needed more than ever after tragic fires that ravaged so much of the area last fall.

 Ruth, a jazz and gospel singer from Philadelphia, possesses a spine-tingling mezzo-soprano that lifts her songs of devotion up to a lofty place.
-James is a peerless flutist as well as a distinguished composer, conductor, and professor at the University of California, Los Angeles.
+James is a distinguished composer, conductor, and professor at the University of California, Los Angeles.
 Marcus is especially delighted to be working with James because the bassist studied with him at Cal Arts Valencia and considers him a musical and spiritual mentor.
 James and Ruth have worked together at previous Healdsburg festivals, but never with Marcus.
 In addition to assembling the Freedom Jazz Choirs, Marcus has long been involved with Healdsburg Jazz’s music education efforts, including conducting bands and choirs at local schools involving 800 students each year.

 A powerful singer in her own right, choir co-director Tiffany will also have some moments in the spotlight.
 Once the 100 voices of the Freedom Jazz Choir kick in, the sky’s the limit.
 The Healdsburg Jazz Festival is grateful for the opportunity to again bring the community together for songs of exultation, sung powerfully, that touch the human heart and lift the spirit.